StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 - **[Benjamin Franklin's Autobiography](https://strikingloo.github.io/wiki/benjamin-franklin-autobiography)** which satisfied my need to read 18th century scholars.
 - **[The Clock of the Long Now](https://strikingloo.github.io/wiki/clock-of-the-long-now)**: A book that supports and exposes the long term view.
 A foundational text for long-termism, and one of the texts that inspired Gwern to build his site.
 Also a very engaging and fast read, being a collection of short essays on diverse topics all playing around the idea of thinking of the very long term.
 - **[The Ascent of Money, Niall Ferguson](/wiki/ascent-of-money)**: This book covers the history and importance of financial instruments: money, bonds, stock and insurance.
 It was a great resource after going through Marginal Revolution University's Macroeconomics course.
+- **[Benjamin Franklin's Autobiography](/wiki/benjamin-franklin-autobiography)**: As a fan of 18th century history and political thought, especially of the revolutionary era and the Age of Enlightenment, I found this book fascinating, both because of Franklin's writing style and his portrayal of 18th century Pennsylvania.

 ## Big Notes (MOOCs)